brunovlucena/scarlet/README.md

 * **🔍 Deep Contextual Awareness:** In the event of an incident, Scarlet doesn't just alert you; it dives deep!
 It accesses **Grafana, Prometheus, Kubernetes API, and more** to gather and present a comprehensive picture, giving engineers the immediate context needed to diagnose and resolve issues faster.
 * **📲 Proactive Incident Notification:** When trouble strikes, Scarlet can directly **call the engineer's Scarlet mobile app**, ensuring critical alerts are never missed.
 * **🔒 Secure Command Execution:** Need to run `kubectl` commands?
 Scarlet allows engineers to execute commands directly on the cluster, secured with **facial recognition** for an added layer of protection.
-* **🛠️ Custom Tool Integration:** Scarlet is extensible!
-It can seamlessly access and utilize your **custom tools and serverless functions (e.g., Knative services)**, bringing all your operational power into one interface.
 * **🗣️ Voice-Activated Interaction:** Communicate naturally.
 Scarlet understands **voice commands**, allowing engineers to query, instruct, and interact hands-free.
 * **📊 Cluster Health & Application Insights:** Stay informed!
 Scarlet provides on-demand **information about your cluster's health, application status, and performance metrics.**